 I see my role as accompanying you into reclaiming your power and sense of self in the wake of cultural, intergenerational, and personal history (e.g., descendants of Holocaust survivors, oppression, trauma).
 Many of those I have worked with explored existential thresholds (e.g., birth, death, midlife, grief and loss).

-I integrate Jungian, Queer, and Feminist relational in-depth approaches, which involves working in a non-judgmental and empowering manner, and combining empirically supported therapy with explorations of dreams, of the personal and collective unconscious.
+I integrate Jungian analysis, as well as Queer and Feminist relational in-depth approaches, which involves working in a non-judgmental manner, and combines empirically supported therapy (DBT) with explorations of dreams, of the personal and collective unconscious.
 I offer affirmative, compassionate, and sometimes challenging support on the path to healing.

 I work in English and in French.